Lenticular printing

 our brains habituate: they quickly get used to seeing the same

-again.
+thing over and over again.
 So the advertisers have to keep thinking of new tricks to stay

 one step ahead.
 One of their latest ideas is to print posters,

-magazines, and book covers with "lenticulars"—images that seem
+magazines, and book covers with lenticulars—images that seem

 to change as you move your head.
 Let's take a closer look at how they